Pre-Columbian era: Maya civilization

 Contemporary to Teotihuacan's greatness was that of the Maya civilization.
 The period between 250 CE and 650 CE was a time of intense flourishing of Maya civilized accomplishments.
 While the many Maya city-states never achieved political unity on the order of the central Mexican civilizations, they exerted tremendous intellectual influence upon Mexico and Central America.
 The Maya built some of the most elaborate cities on the continent and made innovations in mathematics, astronomy, and calendrics.
-The Maya also developed the only true writing system native to the Americas using pictographs and syllabic elements in the form of texts and codices inscribed on stone, pottery, wood, or perishable books made from bark paper.
+The Maya script also developed using pictographs and syllabic elements in the form of texts and codices inscribed on stone, pottery, wood, or perishable books made from bark paper.

 Huastec civilization

 The Huastecs were a Maya ethnic group that migrated northwards to the Gulf Coast of Mexico.
 The Huastecs are considered to be distinct from the Maya civilization, as they separated from the main Maya branch at around 2000 BCE and did not possess the Maya script.
 Other accounts also suggest that the Huastecs migrated as a result of the Classic Maya collapse around the year 900 CE.